Barbek/Gnome_day_timer/README.md

 ```
 make
 ```

 Restart Gnome Shell with:

 Alt + F2

-type 'r' and press enter
+type 'r' and press enter (not working with Wayland)

 under Gnome settings > extensions enable the extension